1950/1 in photos

 ??(at back), George Chapman, Jimmy Cumming, ?? (partly hidden), Freddie Hall, Albert Capstick, Joe Millbank, Pat Comerford, Sid Coleman.

 The first of Ronnie Rooke’s 96 senior competitive goals for the Eagles, on 3 March 1951 during his first team debut, against Tonbridge.
 It came after half an hour, “and was a gem”, according to the local paper’s report: “he shot from 25 yards or thereabouts and the ball flashed into the net with goalkeeper [Ted] Hankey helpless.
 It was only half a chance”.
 It wasn’t enough for two points, since Tonbridge equalized in the second half, but it must have encouraged the 4,790 who saw it.
 Rooke had one of the most powerful shots in the game at the time, and stories abounded of him breaking goal nets.
 I only saw him play once, during his second spell when he was nearly 50 years old and officially retired but would occasionally appear for the reserves.
-That day they won 3-0, all three coming from Rooke piledrivers delivered from the edge of the penalty area with minimal backlift; he walked through the match and did little else.
+That day they won 3-0, two of the goals coming from Rooke piledrivers delivered from the edge of the penalty area with minimal backlift; he walked through the match and did little else.

 The climax of Ronnie Rooke’s honeymoon period in charge came at The Eyrie on 10 May 1951 when his new team beat the very strong Merthyr Tydfil side, newly crowned league champions, 2-0 before a new home record crowd of 7,349, which was quite an achievement for an end-of-season evening match with nothing but pride at stake.
 Here Rooke challenges Merthyr goalkeeper Davies, with Vivian Woodward, making his debut, in the background.
 Below, over the same weekend Rooke made a celebrity appearance at a local fete, but was he upstaged by Ramon’s Canine Wonders?